dirac-institute/sorcha/docs/overview.rst

 The set of filters that can be applied to the synthetic input population can also be varies based on the population and science case of the user.

 We have provided a rigorous validation to the current version of the code.
 The filters provided can be switched on and off via a configuration file and command line arguments, depending on the users needs.
-While the software is versatile we understand that users may wish to adapt the python code to suit their specific needs. **In this case, it is up to the user themselves to valide the changes that they have made.**
+While the software is versatile, we understand that users may wish to adapt the python code to suit their specific needs. **In this case, it is up to the user themselves to validate the changes that they have made.**

 Overview of Use
 ------------------
 The Survey Simulator is formed out of two pieces of software, working in tandem.
 The first